Notice of Office Closing

 Any intentional falsification whether written or oral, will result in a one (1) year sanction of ineligibility for any assistance.

-Emergency Assistance is available for those individuals determined eligible who have demonstrated a verifiable need for a certain category of emergency aid.
+Emergency Assistance is available for full-time Capital Township residents determined eligible who have demonstrated a verifiable need for a certain category of emergency aid.
 The categories for Emergency Assistance are as follows:

 In the majority of cases, Emergency Assistance will be issued through referrals from other social service agencies that are not able to provide the necessary assistance.
 Emergency Assistance is paid directly to the vendor only, and never to the recipient.
 Emergency Assistance will be granted until such funds are exhausted.